DJDevon3/Arduino/Adafruit NRF52840 Feather Sense/README.md

 I'm using this as a basic temperature, humidity, and barometric pressure display inside my garage.
 In Florida, on July 1st, it's 95F in here. :/

 This is all offline real-time sensor data.
 Shows all 10 of the Feather Sense's onboard sensors on the TFT display.
-The RGB values are part of the APDS9960 proximity sensor.
+The RGB values are part of the APDS9960 light sensor.

  ![](https://raw.githubusercontent.com/DJDevon3/Arduino/master/Adafruit%20NRF52840%20Feather%20Sense/DJDevon3_Simple_Offline_Weatherstation.jpg)